-Since 1961 over 2900 International officers from 55 countries have graduated from NPS.
+Since 1954 over 3000 International officers from 60 countries have graduated from NPS.
 Many have gone on to achieve positions of prominence within their military services, governments, and private industry.
 The International Program at NPS serves as an integral link in establishing the long term military-to-military relationships between our US and allied officers.
-The International Programs Office sponsors the courses; IT1500 American Life and Institutions (3-0), which acquaints International students with the variety of political, social, economical, and cultural viewpoints to be found in the US, and IT1600 Communication Skills for International Officers (4-2), which is designed to increase the student's ability and comprehension in communicating effectively in written and spoken English.
+The International Programs Office sponsors the courses; IT1500 Information Program Seminar for International Officers (4-0), which provides International students with an awareness and functional understanding of internationally recognized human rights and the American democratic way of life, and IT1600 Communication Skills for International Officers (4-2), which is designed to increase the student's ability and comprehension in communicating effectively in written and spoken English.